ALDABRA GIANT TORTOISEGeochelone gigantea

 The Aldabra Giant Tortoise, as stated in the name, is large.
 They have a dark gray to black domed carapace.

-Males weigh up to 550 lbs or more, with females smaller than males at approximately 350 lbs
+Males can weigh up to 550 lbs or more, with females smaller than males at approximately 350 lbs

-The oldest known Aldabra tortoise in captivity at the present time is 170 years old.
+The oldest known Aldabra tortoise in captivity at the present time is over 185 years old.

 Native to the Aldabra atoll in the Seychelles, but have been introduced to different islands throughout the Seychelles